 If you add the ”category name” to your post link, for example, and want to change that later, you will lose your rank and this is what you don’t need in any case.
-So, use post name, it is clean and SEO friendly for search engines, but also, that looks easy and clean for people.
+So, use post name, it’s clean and SEO friendly for search engines, but also, that looks easy and clean for people.

 That’s how to change permalinks in WordPress.
 Now, your permalinks will work again after rewriting the WordPress engine automatically.
 You need to refresh your browser, and then, visit one of your old posts to verify if your permalinks work again.

-If your server doesn’t allow to rewrite the rules automatically for security reasons, all you have to do is to add the below code in your Htaccess file.
+If your server doesn’t allow you to rewrite the rules automatically for security reasons, all you have to do is to add the below code in your Htaccess file.
 That will rewrite the WordPress engine manually to reset all your WordPress permalinks.
-It will show you the same URL structure exactly as the one that you’ve previously selected from the dashboard.
+It will show you the same URL structure exactly like the one that you’ve previously selected from the dashboard.

 At the same time, you will get the latest permalinks that you’ve used before the error appears.

-If you don’t have an idea on how to do that, log into cPanel, and locate your ”file manager” to open it.
+If you don’t have an idea on how to do that, log in to cPanel, and locate your ”file manager” to open it.

 Click on ”.htaccess”, then click “Edit File” at the top right of the page.
 Next, add the code at the bottom of the ”.htaccess” file, and click ”save changes”.
-If you only can access your site with FTP, then, read how to use Filezilla with WordPress.

 Refresh your browser, and verify your blog permalinks.
 Usually, all your posts will work correctly, but, if you’re using a CDN service, you need to wait some minutes.
 It happens sometimes that your CDN will continue serving the old pages, and take some time to refresh the new link structure.
 Or, you can manually purge the cache from your account, or, from the caching plugin if you have one.

-If with all the above solutions, you sill have broken WordPress permalinks with 404 not found pages, then, be sure that you have a problem.
+If with all the above solutions, you still have broken WordPress permalinks with 404 not found pages, then, be sure that you have a problem.
 In that case, you need to contact your hosting company and explain that you’ve tried all the permalinks rest solutions.